CVE-2023-22451

 CVE-2023-22451 is a medium-severity Weak Password Requirements (CWE-521) vulnerability in Kiwitcms Kiwi Tcms.
 Its CVSS base score is 6.5 (Medium).

-Operationally, ranked in the top 42.6% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Brute Force (T1110); ranked at the 49th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References